Houses & Condominiums For Sale In The Oakridge London Ontario Neighbourhood Not All Realtors Are The Same

-What that means in most cases is those home buyers, and their sales representative know the market for homes similar to yours.
+What that means in most cases is those home buyers, and their sales representatives know the market for homes similar to yours.
 Yes, every home may be unique and have different features, but to get market value for those features and uniqueness is another issue altogether, and that is what marketing is all about.

 Knowing that pricing is the key to selling a house in London, Ontario and area, some home sellers think that a higher price will give them some negotiating room.
 But many buyers don’t even look at an overpriced property; much less make an offer on it.
-Overreaching can lead to the house listing becoming tired or in the worst case scenario, not selling at all.
+Overreaching can lead to the house listing becoming tired or in the worst-case scenario, not selling at all.

-The first question a home buyer asks me when showing them a house to buy is “How long has this house been on the market?”
+The first question a home buyer asks me when showing them a house to buy is, “How long has this house been on the market?”

-If it has been on the market more than 20-25 days, buyers wonder if there is something wrong with the property.
+If it has been on the market for more than 20-25 days, buyers wonder if there is something wrong with the property.
 After a while, the home seller then has to drop the price, taking less than they might have if they had priced it correctly at the start.

 Homes that are well-priced attract the buyers in their price range.